Parallel-NetCDF/PnetCDF/sneak_peek.md

     supported.
 This feature is provided for convenience purpose.
 The parallel I/O performance to BP files is expected no difference from using ADIOS library directly.
 More information can be found in doc/README.ADIOS.md.
+  + Utility program `ncmpidiff` adds a new option `-t` to compare variables with tolerance.
+See the man page of `ncmpidiff` for usage.
+Thanks to Carl Ponder for contributing the source codes.

 * New optimization
   + none